wangbolun300/fast-envelope/README.md

      publisher = {ACM}
 }
 ```
+This is the link of our talk on SIGGRAPH 2020 [https://www.youtube.com/watch?v=_Vm61nlxyBI](https://www.youtube.com/watch?v=_Vm61nlxyBI).

 ## Important Note
 There is a compiler flag which is required for ensuring the correctness of the algorithm.